hypervel/hypervel.org/docs/docs/cache.md

 ```

 ::: note
 If you're wondering where to put your custom cache driver code, you could create an `Extensions` namespace within your `app` directory.
-However, keep in mind that Laravel Hyperf does not have a rigid application structure and you are free to organize your application according to your preferences.
+However, keep in mind that Hypervel does not have a rigid application structure and you are free to organize your application according to your preferences.
 :::

 ### Registering the Driver

-To register the custom cache driver with Laravel Hyperf, we will use the `extend` method on the `Cache` facade.
+To register the custom cache driver with Hypervel, we will use the `extend` method on the `Cache` facade.
 Since other service providers may attempt to read cached values within their `boot` method, we will register our custom driver within a `booting` callback.
 By using the `booting` callback, we can ensure that the custom driver is registered just before the `boot` method is called on our application's service providers but after the `register` method is called on all of the service providers.
 We will register our `booting` callback within the `register` method of our application's `App\Providers\AppServiceProvider` class:

 ```php
 <?php